new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/javascript-essentials/'>JavaScript Essentials</a> by Beau Carnes
+1. <a href='https://www.freecodecamp.org/news/learn-any-language-with-ai/'>Learn ANY Language with AI</a> by Beau Carnes
-2. <a href='https://www.freecodecamp.org/news/how-to-enforce-type-safety-in-formdata-with-typescript/'>How to Enforce Type Safety in FormData with TypeScript</a> by Olabisi Olaoye
+2. <a href='https://www.freecodecamp.org/news/python-magic-methods-practical-guide/'>How Python Magic Methods Work: A Practical Guide</a> by Vivek Sahu

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.